Cavendish Square (shopping centre)

-Cavendish Square is a mid-sized shopping center situated in central Claremont, in the Southern Suburbs of Cape Town.
+Cavendish Square, sometimes referred to as Cavendish, is a multi-story shopping mall located in the mixed-use suburb of Claremont, in the Southern Suburbs of Cape Town.
+Built in 1972, the center comprises 190 stores, and multiple floors of indoor parking.

+As of December 2025, the mall receives an average of 1.2 million shoppers per month.

+Major South African financial institution Old Mutual is the current owner of Cavendish Square, through its subsidiary, Old Mutual Property.

+History

 The center was, at the time of being built, the largest upscale shopping center to open in Cape Town, and was a project of the now-shuttered Stuttafords department store chain.

 Original Cavendish Square tenants included a full-line Stuttaford's store, a Greatermans department store, whose space was later taken by Garlicks.
 The centre opened September 7, 1972.
 It is a popular retail destination in the area, offering a wide range of shops, boutiques, restaurants, and entertainment options.

-Current anchors include Woolworths, Cotton On, H&M, Mr Price, Clicks, Pick n Pay, Sportsmans Warehouse, and an Outdoor Boulevard Market.
-It also includes restaurants like Spur Steak Ranches, KFC, Steers, Debonairs Pizza, Burger King, Simply Asia, Col'Cacchio, Fishaways, Woolworths Now Now, and the upcoming Nu Metro cinema complex, as the Ster-Kinekor cinema was closed permanently on June 13, 2025 due to Old Mutual not renewing it’s lease with the cinema company.
-It also hosts the Made in the Cape artisans market.
-The investment firm Old Mutual, through their subsidiary Old Mutual Property, are the current owners of Cavendish Square.
+In 2023, the mall built a new pedestrianized trading area in Dreyer Street, situated between Cavendish Square and the Cavendish Connect building on the opposite side.
+The street, which was previously used by cars, had turned into an informal trading area over the years.

+The new, formalized, modern pedestrian shopping area was part of broader mall renovations, and added roofing, built-in stores, utility links, and official signage, being called Dreyer Street Market.

+Operations

+Current anchor tenants include Woolworths, Cotton On, H&M, Mr Price, Clicks, Pick n Pay, and Sportsmans Warehouse.

+Cavendish Square also hosts the Made in the Cape Artisans Market.